We-Gold/tinyneat/README.md

 	addNodeProbability: 0.03, // Probability a new node gene will be added to the genome
 	addLinkProbability: 0.05, // Probability a new connection will be added
 	mutateWeightProbability: 0.3, // Probability a weight will be mutated
-	interspeciesMatingRate: 0.001, // Percentage of crossovers allowed to occur between parents of different species
+	interspeciesMatingRate: 0.01, // Percentage of crossovers allowed to occur between parents of different species
 	mateByChoosingProbability: 0.6, // Probability that genes will be chosen one at a time from either parent during crossover
 	mateByAveragingProbability: 0.4, // Probability that matching genes will be averaged during crossover
+	reenableConnectionProbability: 0.01, // Probability that a connection is randomly reenabled during crossover

+	fitnessSort: "max", // Whether a higher or a lower fitness is better

+	largeNetworkSize: 20, // A network with this many genes is considered to be large
-	minimumSpeciesSize: 3, // The minimum number of offspring a species can have
+	minimumSpeciesSize: 2, // The minimum number of offspring a species can have

 	hallOfFameSize: 10, // The number of top-performing individuals to store